elucian/bee/syntax/keywords.md

 | Keyword  | Purpose
 |----------|--------------------------------------------------
+| solve    | Resolve one aspect of a larger problem
 | read     | Accept user input from console
 | write    | Add something to console buffer but no new line
 | print    | Output expression result to console